IBM/aspera-sdk-js/.github/CONTRIBUTING.md

 First off, thank you for your interest!

-The Aspera for Browser SDK for JavaScript is an **open source** project at IBM.
+The Aspera Browser SDK for JavaScript is an **open source** project at IBM.
 We pride ourselves in open and inclusive development.
 If you're wondering more about our contribution process, you're in the right place.

 ## Code of conduct